Trinchesia miniostriata (Schmekel, 1968)

 - Miniostriata.
 From “minio”, derived from the Latin “minium” a bright red dust employed as a pigment in glass making and as a paint to cover iron parts and prevent rusting + “Striata”, from Latin “striatus” striated, grooved.

-Trinchesia miniostriata is known only from the western Mediterranean: it has been cited in the Gulf of Naples, in Banyuls (Schmekel & Portmann, 1982) and in the Levantine and Catalan coasts of the Iberian Peninsula (Cervera et al. 2004).
+Trinchesia miniostriata is known only from the western Mediterranean: it has been cited in Italy (Naples and Salento), in Malta, in France (Banyuls) and in Spain (Murcia and the Costa Brava).

 | : OBIS|